 Once the marsh plains and channels have been graded, tules established, and new flood protection levees constructed, the existing levees would be breached at the mouth of each tidal channel network to restore tidal flows to the interior of each parcel (Figure 3-3).
 Breaches would be sized to provide full tidal exchange between the sloughs and the restored marsh and open water areas.
 For the large marsh areas on the Gilbert and Burroughs parcels, breaches would be approximately 60 to 80 feet wide at MHHW and 8 feet below MHHW.
 Breaches on the small marsh areas on the Gilbert parcel would be 20 feet wide at MHHW and 5 feet below MHHW.
 The large restored tidal marsh on the Emerson parcel would have two levee breaches at both the upstream and downstream end of the realigned Marsh Creek.
 The upstream breach would be along the existing Marsh Creek, and the downstream breach would be connected to Dutch Slough.
+The levee between these breaches would be purchased from CCCFCWCD prior to breaching.
 The subtidal open water area on the Emerson parcel would include two additional breaches to Emerson Slough.
-Each of these four breaches would be approximately 150 to 200 feet wide at MHHW and 12 to 15 feet deep below MHHW.
+Each of these four breaches would be approximately 100 up to 200 feet wide at MHHW and 12 to 15 feet deep below MHHW.
 After breaching, the flood protection function of the existing perimeter levees would be replaced by the new east and south boundary levees, as described above.